This is the fourth of seven topic-based reports, as outlined in the Family Violence Reform Implementation Monitor's plan for 2021–2022.

 The Youth Ambassador for Gender Equality Respect still runs in multiple local government areas in the eastern suburbs of Melbourne, with participants chosen through an expression of interest process.
 Participants have the benefit of being able to use the Take Action for Gender Equality and Respect student voice resource co-designed by EDVOS, Inspiro and the young people who took part in the pilot.

-As acknowledged in Free From Violence, and by the , local government is ideally placed to take a lead role in primary prevention work because they have numerous points of connection with their local communities.
+As acknowledged in Free From Violence, and by the Municipal Association of , local government is ideally placed to take a lead role in primary prevention work because they have numerous points of connection with their local communities.
 But funding has not previously been provided to employ dedicated staff to lead prevention work within councils (we note that some councils may fund these positions themselves), and there are only two funded positions at the Municipal Association of Victoria to provide support to all local government areas.
 We understand there has, therefore, been considerable variability between councils’ efforts to prevent family violence.
 More recently, the Free From Violence Local Government Family Violence Program is providing three years of funding to 15 councils to help them embed a whole-of-council approach to primary prevention and gender equality by implementing the yet-to-be-released Local Government Guide for Preventing Family Violence and All Forms of Violence Against Women.
 All other councils are also encouraged to use this resource.

 While there are good examples of women’s health services and local government collaborating on primary prevention projects, their respective roles and responsibilities, and how they should interact, appears to remain unresolved.